hansouljung/ai-support-chatbot/results/findings.md

 ## Failure Pattern 1: TF-IDF Retrieval Fails on Colloquial Phrasing

 **What happened:** 5 of 6 ambiguous-phrasing queries failed at the retrieval step, not the generation step.
 When a user's phrasing shared little vocabulary with the formal question text in the KB, TF-IDF cosine similarity scored below threshold and returned zero relevant entries.
-With no context to work from, the bot correctly refused to guess — but the result was an unnecessary escalation to a live agent for questions the KB actually covered.
+With no context to work from, the bot correctly refused to guess, but the result was an unnecessary escalation to a live agent for questions the KB actually covered.

 **Affected queries:** T08, T09, T10, T11, T25